United Tames the Static Beast

 Download these Grounding Instructions as a pdf file

-1) Locate AC power outlet.
+Aluminum or copper attacehd to AC electrical outlet1) Locate AC power outlet.
 Note: De energizing the outlet is highly recommended.
 Remove the center screw of the AC electrical face plate cover (this cover is typically plastic).
 Carefully remove the face plate.
-Starting at the AC outlet drywall cutout, run a piece of our 2" wide aluminum foil ground tape down the wall and onto the VERY CLEAN and DUST FREE concrete (or other flooring substrate) for about 4 to 6 inches.
+Starting at the AC drywall cutout (1), run a piece of our 2" wide aluminum foil ground tape (2) down the wall and onto the VERY CLEAN and DUST FREE concrete (or other flooring substrate) for about 4 to 6 inches.
 Note: Use an L square to insure the strip is straight.

 Note: for a great looking attachment cut any wall base, peel back base and run strip behind the re-glued wall-base.

-2) Run another aluminum foil strip (approximately 6" to 12” long) over this 2" or 3" piece that you've placed on the floor.
+2) Run another aluminum foil strip (approximately 6" to 12” long) over this 2" or 3" piece that you've placed on the floor (3).
 Run this strip parallel to the wall and adhere to the flooring substrate (concrete, VCT, etc).

-For best results center punch overlapping strips in a few places to drive the aluminum top surface into the aluminum foil beneath it (the adhesive backing is not conductive).
+For best results center punch the overlapping strip in a few places (4) to drive the aluminum top surface into the aluminum foil beneath it (the adhesive backing is not conductive).

 1) Turn off power to outlet!
 Remove face plate cover and bottom screw holding outlet in place.
 Wrap aluminum foil over and around the bottom "ear" as shown being sure to not leave loosed ends or foil inside outlet.
 Replace screw running bolt through the foil and into the bolt hole.

-2) Run aluminum strip around bottom of outlet (if applicable) and down wall and onto floor a few inches.
+2) Run aluminum strip around bottom of outlet (if applicable), down the wall and onto the floor a few inches.

 3) Run another piece of aluminum foil parallel with the wall and over the top of this piece so it looks like a T going up the wall.
 For best results center punch overlapping strips in a few places to drive the aluminum top surface into the aluminum foil beneath it (the adhesive backing is not conductive).
 Replace faceplate cover.